fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 - OR a variable being returned.

-In the case for `String.Join`, a variable `params` is returned.
+In the case of `String.Join`, a variable `params` is returned.
 Search for the variable used to find the description text of the parameters.

 ![The descriptions of the parameters are placed within a params variable.](assets/editing-ref-cpp-struct-parameters.png)